By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 I began my music performance degree at the Melbourne Conservatorium of Music when I was eighteen years old.
 During the three and a half years it took for me to complete my undergraduate studies in classical voice, it occasionally felt like I had made a turn onto a freeway where all the cars around me were speeding up, forcing me to do the same.
 There was a collective feeling of urgency in needing to establish a career as a solo singer, despite the fact that most of my cohort (myself included) had voices which were far from complete, in terms of vocal range, stamina, and power.
 We were passionate vocal students taking our first tentative steps into the world of professional performance, but instead of feeling excited for the all possibilities in my future, I felt slightly stricken and almost certain I was going about things the ‘wrong’ way.

-The idea that every singer should try to force their life to follow the same pathway to becoming a professional performer has some obvious flaws.
+The idea that every singer should follow the same pathway to becoming a professional performer has some obvious flaws.
 The main one is that every voice is different and will mature at its own pace.
-A role which is a satisfying but achievable challenge for one soprano at the age of 25, can be a strained and unhealthy experience for a different soprano at the age of 25.
-We are also all aware that random life events can completely change our well-laid plans, and that occasionally people unexpectedly fall into performance careers when they were on their way to becoming scientists or lawyers.
+A role which is a satisfying but achievable challenge for one soprano at the age of twenty-five, can be a strained and unhealthy experience for a different soprano at the age of twenty-five.
+We are also all aware that random life events can completely change our well-laid plans, and that occasionally people fall into performance careers unexpectedly when they were on their way to becoming scientists or lawyers.

 During my undergraduate degree, I started to feel the strain of constantly pushing myself to be the best singer I could possibly be.
 I knew I was incredibly passionate about singing and wanted to be on stage professionally, but I knew that I was passionate about other career prospects too.